abhishek26w/AWS/README.md

 Wait until the instance is in the running state

-✅ Step-by-Step Guide to Automate EC2 Launch Using Shell Script 📌 Prerequisites:
+✅ Step-by-Step Guide to Automate EC2 Launch Using Shell Script

+📌 Prerequisites:
-An AWS account with IAM user and permissions to launch EC2.
+1️⃣An AWS account with IAM user and permissions to launch EC2.

-AWS CLI installed configured (aws configure)
+2️⃣AWS CLI installed configured (aws configure)

-A Key Pair, Subnet ID, and Security Group ready.
+3️⃣A Key Pair, Subnet ID, and Security Group ready.

-A Unix-based system (Ubuntu, WSL, macOS, etc.)
+4️⃣A Unix-based system (Ubuntu, WSL, macOS, etc.)

 👉Steps:
 Step 1: Check if AWS CLI is Installed